-We test masks (for the mouth and nose) that are usually worn by doctors and care staff to protect patients or residents of care homes from pathogens spread by the medical staff.
+We test medical face masks (for the mouth and nose) that are usually worn by doctors and care staff to protect patients or residents of care homes from pathogens spread by the medical staff.
 These “surgical masks” or “oronasal masks,” can provide some protection for medical staff from splashes during surgical procedures.

 - Protecting the wearer from smear infections caused by accidental contact of their contaminated hands with their nose and mouth.